Meredith Willson: Broadway

 Willson's most famous work, The Music Man, premiered on Broadway in 1957, and was adapted twice for film (in 1962 and 2003).
 He called it "an Iowan's attempt to pay tribute to his home state".
 It took Willson eight years and 30 revisions to complete the musical, for which he wrote more than 40 songs.
 The show, starring Robert Preston and Barbara Cook, was a resounding success, running on Broadway for 1,375 performances over three and a half years.
 The cast recording won the first Grammy Award for Best Original Cast Album (Broadway or TV).
 The show subsequently had a national tour and international productions.
-It was produced at New York City Center in 1980 with Dick Van Dyke in the titular role and Meg Bussert as Marian.
+It was produced at New York City Center in 1980 with Dick Van Dyke in the title role and Meg Bussert as Marian.
 The first Broadway revival opened in 2000 at the Neil Simon Theatre with Craig Bierko as Harold Hill and Rebecca Luker as Marian.
 The production ran for 699 performances.
 A second Broadway revival premiered on February 10, 2022, at the Winter Garden Theatre, starring Hugh Jackman as Harold and Sutton Foster as Marian.
 In 1959, Willson and his second wife Ralina "Rini" Zarova recorded an album, ... and Then I Wrote The Music Man, in which they review the history of, and sing songs from, the show.
 In 2010, Brian d'Arcy James and Kelli O'Hara played Willson and Rini in an off-Broadway entertainment based on that album.

 Willson's second musical, The Unsinkable Molly Brown, ran on Broadway for 532 performances from 1960 to 1962 and was made into a 1964 motion picture starring Debbie Reynolds.
 His third Broadway musical was an adaptation of the film Miracle on 34th Street, called Here's Love.
 Some theater buffs recall it as a quick failure, but it actually enjoyed an eight-month run on Broadway in 1963–64 (334 performances).
 His fourth, last, and least successful musical was 1491, which told the story of Columbus's attempts to finance his famous voyage.
 It was produced by the Los Angeles Civic Light Opera in 1969, but not on Broadway.